Relaxation & Meditation Classes

 Next comes a short Grounding Meditation where we imagine we are like trees growing roots out of our feet and into the earth which brings about feelings of stabilisation, security and grounding.

 We then go on to learn the 12 Reiki Self-Treatment Hand Positions from the Japanese healing tradition of Reiki.
 Placing our hands on different parts of our bodies while meditating allows us to focus our energies and concentration on areas of the body that are in pain or need attention.
 The hand positions also trigger feelings of calm and well-being as some of them are very similar to the feeling of a parent's caring hands when we were small.

 We then round off with a Hypnosis Meditation using the idea of an elevator taking us down into deeper and deeper levels of relaxation.

-If you're interested in finding out more about these techniques or our sessions, please call 07982 830419 or email email@example.com.
+If you're interested in finding out more about these techniques or our sessions, please call 07982 830419 or email firstname.lastname@example.org.
 Or take a look at the testimonials page to find out how other clients have enjoyed the classes.
-Katya can also be booked for one-on-one meditation classes, online Skype sessions or courses of meditation for groups, and also provides commercial bookings for companies & charities.
+Katya can also be booked for one-on-one mindfulness courses (click here for the Mindfulness Meditation Course), classes of meditation for groups, and she also provides commercial bookings for companies & charities.
 Alternatively, why not try the LightHearts UK FREE 10 week meditation course online to see how you can help yourself at home.
 Just click on the link here: https://www.lighthearts-uk.com/mental-wellbeing-course/